-The Applied Linguistics major will give you a deep understanding of language structure, language use, and linguistic analysis in preparation for a career in many fields.
+The Applied Linguistics major will give you a deep understanding of language structure, language use, and linguistic analysis.

 - 36 credits of required courses (9 courses)

 - 8 credits of language or language structure (2 courses)

 Advising and grading requirements: By the end of the first quarter of admission to the program, students must consult with the Applied Linguistics faculty adviser to select the appropriate courses and plan their schedule.
 All courses used to satisfy the department major or minor requirements must be graded C or above.
 Courses taken for a "pass" grade during the Covid pandemic are acceptable toward fulfilling department major requirements.

 |1) LING 390 Introduction to Linguistics (4 credits).
 Start here.
 LING 390 is a prerequisite for many other courses.||A general introduction to the study of linguistics and the tools for conducting linguistic analysis.
 This course includes a basic survey of phonology, morphology, syntax, and semantics, and a brief overview of other topics such as language in social contexts.
 This course is a prerequisite for many 400 level-courses in the department.|